passportxyz/passport-docs/pages/building-with-passport/tutorials/working-with-stamp-metadata.md

 In many cases app developers can serve their users better with additional information about the Stamps outside of just the verifiable credential and Stamp name.
 A simple example is access to a standardized icon image so that the Stamp can be displayed consistently across many applications.

-For this reason, there are two ways to access Stamp metadata using the [Gitcoin Passport API](working-with-stamp-metadata.md#api-endpoints).
+For this reason, there are two ways to access Stamp metadata using the [Passport API](#api-endpoints).

 On this page, you will **learn how to use the Stamp metadata API endpoints** to retrieve Stamp metadata.